Constellation-Labs/euclid-development-environment/README.md

 ```
 ./hydra stop
 ```
-This script has the parameter `--only` (to stop a specifical container).

 ### Destroying
 We have the option `destroiy` to destroy the containers.
 You can call the option this way: